-Once and a lifetime DIY Montana sheep hunt
+Once in a lifetime DIY Montana sheep hunt

 My soon-to-be father-in-law drew a sheep tag up in northwestern Montana.
 He and I hadn’t spent a lot of time together, but when he drew that tag I told him that I would be there.
 We planned the hunt around the middle of November in hopes that we would be able to catch bighorn sheep as they were moving to lower elevations (per the recommendation of the local biologist).
 We had completed some reconnaissance, but really had no idea what we were getting ourselves into.

 We left on a Sunday and planned to spend nine days on a do-it-yourself (DIY) hunt in a small town about six miles south of the Canadian border.
 We showed up at dark and set up camp in town.
 The next morning was a real eye-opener.
 We stepped out of the camper and saw mountains so covered in trees a person would have a hard time spotting a hunting partner let alone a critter.
 On top of that, there were a few fresh inches of snow where the tree line ended.
 We decided to do some exploring anyway, but, by the end of the day, that turned up no better results.
 At last light, we decided to check out a wildlife refuge that was recommended to us by the biologist to hunt on.
 Sure enough, we found a few bighorn sheep that included this big boy here, eating someone’s well-manicured grass.
 The problem was that the area was surrounded by homes and none of the bighorn sheep seemed to have any desire to be anywhere else.
 So, we headed back to town and decided to try some more exploring in the morning.